Introduction to Cybersecurity and Information Security By John Bandler

 But such frameworks might be overly complex for individuals, small businesses, and many medium sized businesses, who are not yet ready for them.
 Those cybersecurity frameworks are are difficult for people outside of the information technology and information security professions to understand.
 Individuals and small, medium businesses (SMB) should consider my simple framework, termed "Bandler’s Four Pillars of Cybersecurity".
 This intuitive concept provides for focus on four critical areas, (i) knowledge and awareness, (ii) computer devices, (iii) data, and (iv) networks and internet usage.

 This is a brief summary with simplifications, attempting to bring complex subject matter to all readers in an understandable and accessible manner.
-This article is for anyone in need of a quick summary, including students, clients, and potential clients.
-It is not legal advice nor consulting advice, and is not tailored to your circumstances.
+This article is for anyone in need of a quick summary, including students, clients, and those seeking to learn about and improve their cybersecurity.

-If your organization needs help to protect from cybercrime, improve cybersecurity, create or improve policies, or comply with cybersecurity related laws and regulations, feel free to contact me.
+If your organization needs help to protect from cybercrime, improve cybersecurity, create or improve policies, or comply with cybersecurity related laws and regulations, contact me.

 Some additional helpful articles and resources on this site (including information about my two books) include: